JuliaGameTheoreticPlanning/MCPTrajectoryGameSolver.jl/README.md

 ## Citation

+The original solver implementation and experiment code used in our research [Learning to Play Trajectory Games Against Opponents with Unknown Objectives](https://arxiv.org/pdf/2211.13779.pdf) can be found [here](https://github.com/xinjie-liu/DifferentiableAdaptiveGames.jl).
+This repository provides a more optimized implementation of the differentiable game solver.
+We kindly ask you to cite our paper if you use either of the implementations in your research.
+Thanks!

 [![](https://xinjie-liu.github.io/assets/img/liu2023ral_teaser.png)](https://arxiv.org/pdf/2211.13779.pdf)

-This package was originally developed as part of the paper [Learning to Play Trajectory Games Against Opponents with Unknown Objectives](https://arxiv.org/pdf/2211.13779.pdf).
-Please cite this paper if you use this package in your research.

 ```bibtex
 @article{liu2022learning,